bartusrm7/FitGuardian/README.md

 <img src="/src/assets/Zrzut ekranu 2024-08-28 114542.png" width="150" height="250" /> <img src="/src/assets/Zrzut ekranu 2024-08-28 114609.png" width="450" height="250" />

-Then the application sets calories and macronutrients what the user will can intake.
+Then the app calculates the daily calories and macronutrients limits what the user should intake.

 <br><br>
-Finally we can move to our dashboard and there we have much components to chose like:
+Finally we can move to our dashboard and there we have much components to choose like:

 ## Menu

-We have four meals and we can add/remove foods to them.
+Here, users have four meals where can add/remove foods to various meals.

 <img src="/src/assets/Zrzut ekranu 2024-08-28 114805.png" width="150" height="250" /> <img src="/src/assets/Zrzut ekranu 2024-08-28 114820.png" width="450" height="250" />

 ## Macronutriens

-Here we can check how much calories or macronutrients we ate in the particular day what we chosen.
+Users can track the calories and macronutrients consumed on a selected day.

 <img src="/src/assets/Zrzut ekranu 2024-08-28 114942.png" width="150" height="250" /> <img src="/src/assets/Zrzut ekranu 2024-08-28 114834.png" width="450" height="250" />

 ## Statistics

-In this component we can check our statistics from last week, last month or even last year.
-We can see there calories and macronutriens per chosen period time and average amount.
+In this component users can check statistics from last week, last month or even last year.
+They can see there calories and macronutriens per chosen period time and averages amount.

 <img src="/src/assets/Zrzut ekranu 2024-08-28 114934.png" width="150" height="250" /> <img src="/src/assets/Zrzut ekranu 2024-08-28 114847.png" width="450" height="250" />

 ## Settings

-Here we have abilities to update our user choices which we setted right away after registered.
-In this reason our user will can change his calories and macronutrients.
+Users can update their preferences, which were initially set during registration.
+Thanks to this, users will can change his calories and macronutrients.

 <img src="/src/assets/Zrzut ekranu 2024-08-28 114925.png" width="150" height="250" /> <img src="/src/assets/Zrzut ekranu 2024-08-28 114908.png" width="450" height="250" />

 ## How to install?

-1. Firstly you have to download programs like:
+1. First, download the programs like:

 ```bash
 https://code.visualstudio.com/